- 18 May 2023

 There is also a ‘Deploy to Mobile’ tick box.
 Ticking this will deploy the visit to the job to the allocated engineer’s mobile device upon logging the job.

-The ‘Recent Jobs/Quotes’ area allows the user to see any previously logged jobs or quotes within a certain timeframe for reference.
+The ‘Recent Jobs/Quotes’ area allows you to see any previously logged jobs or quotes within a certain timeframe for reference.
 The time frame can be amended via the drop down arrow.

-Once all of the required data has been entered for the job, select the ‘Save’ button and the job and entered data will log within the ‘All Jobs’ area.
+Once all of the required data has been entered for the job, select the ‘Save’ button.
 The job will be allocated a unique system-generated job number which can be searched in addition to the data just entered.

-For further information or assistance on the above, contact our Support Team on 0800 326 5561 or email email@example.com.
-Alternatively, our Account and Project Management teams can be reached by emailing firstname.lastname@example.org or email@example.com respectively.
+For further information or assistance on the above, contact our Support Team on 0800 326 5561 or email firstname.lastname@example.org.
+Alternatively, our Customer Success Managers team can be reached by emailing email@example.com

 This document was written and produced by Joblogic’s Technical Writing team and was last updated on the date specified above.
 Be aware that the information provided may be subject to change following further updates on the matter becoming available or new releases within the system.
 Additionally, details within the guide may vary depending on your Joblogic account’s user permissions and settings.